PackagePages/LaravelPackage.com/docs/03-service-providers.md

 # Service Providers

 An essential part of a package is its **Service Provider**.
 Before creating our own, I'll explain what service providers are about in this section first.
-If you are familiar with the service providers, please continue to the next section.
+If you are familiar with service providers, please continue to the next section.

 As you might know, Laravel comes with a series of service providers, namely the `AppServiceProvider`, `AuthServiceProvider`, `BroadcastServiceProvider`, `EventServiceProvider` and `RouteServiceProvider`.
 These providers take care of "bootstrapping" (or "registering") application-specific services (as service container bindings), event listeners, middleware, and routes.